18 Stories of Successful Vegan Activism to Inspire You

 Join us for Plant-Based 101 presented by @veganwithnour and a FREE plant-based food tasting at the William P. Faust…

 What you can try: Be creative with your educational programs.
 A library display is a unique way to provide a resource to the community that doesn’t require face-to-face interactions.
-The Public Library of Brookline has an article explaining how library displays happen.
-If your local library is not open to having a vegan display, there are other ways to be a resource in your neighborhood.
+If your local library is not receptive to your book display idea, there are other ways to be a resource in your neighborhood.
 For example, you can add vegan books and materials in the Little Free Library on your block.
 If there isn’t one on your block, create one!

 Vegan activists influencing community menus